TimSkripnikov/TimSkripnikov/README.md

 # 👋 Hi there, I'm Artyom!

-I'm a 2nd-year student at the Institute of Mechatronics and Robotics, Novosibirsk State University.
+I'm a 3-year student at the Institute of Mechatronics and Robotics, Novosibirsk State University.

 ## My Focus Areas

--  Machine Learning & Deep Learning
--  Computer Vision (object detection, image processing)
 -  Embedded Systems & Microcontrollers
+-  Computer Vision & Deep Learning

 ---